 Vibe-Coding: Awesome, But Toward What?

 Vibe-coding is awesome.
-I don’t think there’s much doubt left in my mind.
-There are plenty of naysayers, but I’m not really here to argue with them.
-I’m not currently working in an enterprise environment, but even from where I sit I can see the patterns forming—agentic CI/CD is here, and it’s going to change everything about how software gets built and shipped.
+There’s no doubt left in my mind.
+There are plenty of naysayers, and I’m not going to argue with them, the very near future will prove it out.
+I’m not currently working in an enterprise environment, but even from where I sit I can see the patterns forming-—agentic software development is here, and it’s going to change everything about how software gets built and shipped.

 The tension for me is simple: vibe-coding is exhilarating, but I’m still figuring out what I want to aim it at.